 For LTE RRC System Information (SI), a single SystemInformationBlockPos IE is defined in TS 36.331 [12] which is carried in IE PosSystemInformation-r15-IEs specified in TS 36.331 [12].
 The mapping of positioning SIB type (posSibType) to assistance data carried in SystemInformationBlockPos is specified in clause 7.2.

 For NR RRC System Information (SI), a single SIBpos IE is defined in TS 38.331 [35] which is carried in IE PosSystemInformation-r16-IEs specified in TS 38.331 [35].
 The mapping of positioning SIB type (posSibType) to assistance data carried in SIBpos is specified in clause 7.2.
+Any NR posSIB can be configured to be cell specific or area specific, based on areaScope in posSIB-MappingInfo provided by lower layer.
+The cell specific posSIB is applicable only within a cell that provides the posSIB while the area specific posSIB is applicable within an area referred to as SI area, which consists of one or several cells and is identified by systemInformationAreaID provided by lower layer.
+If the UE stores the acquired area specific posSIB, then the UE stores the associated systemInformationAreaID provided by lower layer.
+The UE checks the area validity of stored posSIB based on systemInformationAreaID and areaScope specified in TS 38.331 [35], valueTag (if available) defined in the IE AssistanceDataSIBelement.
+If both systemInformationAreaID and valueTag (if available) of the stored version of a posSIB are identical to the posSIB received from the current serving cell, the stored posSIB is considered as valid.